Oelnbod/oelnbod.github.io/_posts/2025-07-31-Oh-sh*t-the-online-safety-act-is-here.markdown

 I cannot state this enough, this data is the *holy grail* of personal data.
 Hackers *will* be trying *desperately* to breach this.
 Because with that data, it is possible to impersonate you to a level beyond what we have seen today.

+Another reason to not prove your age is principle.
+I strongly encourage you to resist this attempt at restricting civil liberty.
 ## So what are your options?
 1. Use a trusted public VPN.
 2. Host your own VPN (technical and expensive)